styled-system/styled-system/docs/guides/array-props.md

 trying to boil the ocean.
 Audit your current styles, normalize them, and decide on a good starting point with your team.
-If you're unsure whether or not you might need a `13px` font size at some point in the future, don't sweat it, because Styled System has a few options on how to handle that.
+If you're unsure whether or not you might need a `13px` font size at some point in the future, don't sweat it, because Styled System has a few options for handling those edge cases.

 ## Exceptions